 Note: CBTE course numbers differ from the OFCE course numbers.

-114 Introduction to Microsoft Windows 0.75 hours lecture, 0.75 hours lab, 1 unit Grade Only professional and/or personal purposes.
-(FT) AA/AS;
+114 Introduction to Microsoft Windows 0.75 hours lecture, 0.75 hours lab, 1 unit Grade Only

 Advisory: Computer Business Technology 94 or Computer Business Technology 101, each with a grade of "C" or better, or equivalent.